 The Macroeconomic Imbalance Procedure (MIP) provides a framework for the coordination of economic policies across the European Union.

-This 11th joint annual quality report presents a transparent description and assessment of the quality of the statistics underlying the MIP indicators.
+This 12th joint annual quality report presents a transparent description and assessment of the quality of the statistics underlying the MIP indicators.

-The Macroeconomic Imbalance Procedure (MIP) is part of the European Semester, which provides a framework for the coordination of economic policies across the European Union (EU).
-The European Statistical System (ESS), composed of Eurostat and the national statistical institutes (NSIs) and other national authorities (ONAs), as well as the European System of Central Banks (ESCB), composed of the European Central Bank and the national central banks (NCBs), contribute to the harmonised production of data used in the context of the MIP: they provide the necessary expertise to guarantee the statistical quality of indicators and their availability, in a continuous effort to reflect economic and social development.
+Accurate data is crucial for the effective monitoring of macroeconomic imbalances within the Macroeconomic Imbalance Procedure (MIP), which is part of the European Semester - a framework for the coordination of economic and social policies across the European Union (EU).
+The European Statistical System (ESS), composed of Eurostat and the national statistical institutes (NSIs) and other national authorities (ONAs), as well as the European System of Central Banks (ESCB), composed of the European Central Bank (ECB) and the national central banks (NCBs), contribute within their respective spheres of competence to the harmonised production of data used in the context of the MIP: they provide the necessary expertise to guarantee the statistical quality of indicators and their availability, in a continuous effort to reflect economic and social development.
 It is of the utmost importance that statistics underlying the MIP procedure remain fit for purpose in this highly relevant policy context where imbalances are identified and countries' progress monitored based on the best possible data quality.
+Close cooperation on quality assurance of statistics underlying the MIP is ensured via the implementation of the Memorandum of Understanding (MoU) signed between Eurostat and the ECB DG Statistics in November 2016.1

-This year’s report focuses on the assessment of annual data up to 2023.
-It concludes that the macroeconomic statistics produced by the ESS and the ESCB are of sufficient coverage, comparability across countries, quality and timeliness to ensure an effective macroeconomic surveillance and therefore to support the MIP, whilst describing areas for further improvement in each of these dimensions.
+This 12th joint annual quality report presents a transparent description and assessment of the quality of the statistics underlying the MIP indicators.
+This report benefited from comments of the Committee for Monetary, Financial and Balance of Payments statistics (CMFB).2 It concludes that the macroeconomic statistics produced by the ESS and the ESCB are of sufficient coverage, comparability (across countries), accuracy and timeliness to ensure an effective macroeconomic surveillance and therefore to support the MIP, whilst describing areas for further improvement in each of these dimensions.

 When looking at the quality of MIP statistics, the following main features are worth highlighting:

-For balance of payments and international investment position (IIP) statistics, the asymmetries in bilateral flows and stocks remain a concern, along with the level and evolution of the national errors and omissions for some countries.
-Eurostat and the ECB, along with Member States, recommend that countries enhance their efforts to reduce asymmetries.
-This includes actively participating in the Foreign Direct Investment (FDI) network and the FDI Asymmetry Resolution Mechanism.
-The valuation and recording of FDI transactions, positions, and income require further work to ensure adequate and harmonized implementation of the current statistical guidance.
-Moreover, Eurostat has been hosting [3]an Asymmetries Resolution Mechanism for international trade in services since early 2022.
+Eurostat and the ECB recommend that countries enhance their efforts to reduce asymmetries.
+This includes actively participating in the Foreign Direct Investment (FDI) network and the FDI Asymmetry Resolution Mechanism meetings organised by the ECB.
+The valuation and recording of FDI transactions, positions, and income require further work to ensure adequate and harmonised implementation of the current statistical guidance.
+Moreover, Eurostat has been sponsoring an Asymmetries Resolution Mechanism for international trade in services since 2022.

 Eurostat’s annual quality reporting on national and regional accounts cover the components of the unit labour costs indicator and generally indicate only a few gaps in completeness and timeliness of regular transmissions.